-For modern Linux distributions you can often simply install distribution-provided node version, if it’s recent enough.
+For modern Linux distributions, you can often just install the distribution-provided node version if it’s recent enough.
 You can use yarn from the same source.
-The below method has been tested on Ubuntu 18.04 and should work on recent enough Debian.
+The below method has been tested on Debian Bookworm.

 sudo apt install nodejs yarn

-This should have created and enabled virtualenv Python environment.
+As a prerequisite, follow Create a Buildbot Python Environment.
+With that, you should have created and enabled a virtualenv Python environment.

 Then the actual frontend code will be built with artifacts stored in the source directory, e.g.